morrislab/ATS-motif-prediction/README.md

 * seq_file: A fasta file containing sequences of genes in positive and negative sets.

 * RNAplfold_result: Result of RNAplfold output of genes in positive and negative sets.
 Make sure gene names in this file are consistent with those in pos_file and neg_file.

+    To get result from RNAplfold, assuming the length of the binding site is 8 nt:

+    ```
+    RNAplfold -W 80 -L 40 -u 8  < seq_file_name  > /RNAplfold_direct /W80L40u8_whole.txt
+    ```

+    The setting of parameters W, L, u can be changed upon different situation, but please make sure the output file name is also changed to reflect the setting of parameters.

+    For detailed information of running RNAplfold, Please refer to [https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html](https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html).

 ## Parameters ##